renesas/ble-sdk10-da1470x-examples/interfaces/UART_Adapter_example/Readme.md

 This application demonstrates the use of all three UARTs through the Adapters abstraction layer.
 The name of the project is **UART_Adapter_example**.

 For **UART1** the echo-back is implemented without flow control since UART1 does not support RTS/CTS functionality.
-The echo implementation is using blocking calls of the UART adater API via a single task.
+The echo implementation is using blocking calls of the UART adapter API via a single task.
 The task initiates a UART read for a single character which is transmitted back once received.

 For **UART2** the echo-back is using HW flow control with RTS/CTS.
 The implementation of the echo-back is using two tasks, one receiving a character from PC and one transmitting a character to the UART.
 The implementation for the UART2 uses an OS Queue for passing the received characters to TX task.